ElisaLegnani/PhotorealisticRendering/docs/index.md

   ./raytracer render [SCENE_FILENAME] {OPTIONS}
   ```

+  ### Scene file

-  You can find information on how to write the `[SCENE_FILENAME]` at the page [Scene description](https://elisalegnani.github.io/PhotorealisticRendering/scene).
+  You can find all information on how to write the `[SCENE_FILENAME]` at the page [Scene description](https://elisalegnani.github.io/PhotorealisticRendering/scene).

+  At the moment *(any contribution is welcome!!)*, the implemented elements you can add at the scene are:
+  - 🔮 Spheres
+  - 🟧 Planes
+  - 📦 Boxes
+  - ☀️ PointLight sources

+whose you can set material and geometric properties.

   In the `examples/render` directory, some scene file examples are provided to start playing with the code.
 Expecially, look at `demo.txt` to explore all the potentialities of the code!
-Our suggestion is to try passing the same scene file with different rendering algorithms while changing the paramenters setting, in order to tickle your creativity!
+Our suggestion is to try passing the same scene file with different rendering algorithms while changing the parameters setting, this will surely tickle your creativity! ✨

+  ### Parameters

   Some parameters are available for users to set properties of the rendered image.
 You can set them directly in the command line, as explained in `{OPTIONS}` of the help interface (running `./raytracer render`).